renaissance-publishing/renaissance/content/chapters/37-module-monastery.md

 ### Point-of-Interest: The Altar

-The *altar* sits at the north end of the ritual space on a raised wooden platform.
+The *altar* sits at the north end of the ritual space on a raised wooden platform, opposite the doors on the south.
 The platform runs from (side-)wall to (side-)wall, underneath a great, open glass window.

 The remains of a *ritual* remain on the altar.